Scope of Work Clauses: How to Define, Negotiate, and Protect Your Deliverables

 What is the difference between a scope of work clause and a statement of work?

 A scope of work (SOW) clause is a provision within a service contract that defines what the contractor is obligated to deliver.
-A statement of work (SOW) is a separate document, often attached to a master services agreement as an exhibit, that provides the detailed deliverable specifications, timelines, and acceptance criteria for a particular project or phase.
+A statement of work (SOW) is a separate document, often attached to a master services agreement as an exhibit, that provides the detailed deliverable specifications, timelines, and acceptance criteria for a particular project.
 In many professional services relationships, both exist: the master agreement contains a general scope provision and references the attached statement of work for specifics.
 When only one document exists, it typically combines both functions.
-Legally, both carry the same weight when incorporated into the contract, but a separate statement of work allows the master agreement to remain constant while individual project scopes are defined in separate, project-specific SOW documents.
+Legally, both carry the same weight when incorporated into the contract, but a separate statement of work allows the master agreement to remain constant while individual project scopes are defined in separate, project-specific documents.

 What is scope creep and how do I prevent it?